MELD and Child-Pugh scores measure the seriousness of your liver disease.

 MELD stands for "model for end-stage liver disease."
-(Doctors use a different system, called PELD, for children younger than 12.)
+Doctors use a similar system, called PELD (pediatric end-stage liver disease), for children younger than 12.

 A MELD score is a number that ranges from 6 to 40, based on lab tests.
 It ranks your degree of sickness, which shows how much you need a liver transplant.
 The higher the number, the more urgent your case is.

-Reasons why you might need a liver transplant include having conditions that cause liver failure, such as:
+Reasons why you might need a liver transplant include diseases that lead to cirrhosis (scarring of the liver) which then causes liver failure, such as:

 - Alcoholic liver disease

 - Primary biliary cirrhosis

 - Biliary atresia

 You may also need a liver transplant for certain cancers of the liver.

 If your doctor says you need a liver transplant, you’ll be added to a waiting list managed by a national organization called the United Network for Organ Sharing.
 Your MELD score is one of several things that tells your place on the list.

 Making a MELD Score